Arhamjain1/SentimentAwareMovieRecommender/README.md

 Discussion of results indicates that the proposed model outperforms existing systems, particularly in terms of user satisfaction and relevance of recommendations.

 ## **Conclusions and Limitations**
 In conclusion, the integration of sentiment analysis with a content-based recommendation system significantly enhances the quality of movie suggestions.
-However, limitations include dependency on the quality of reviews and potential biases in the dataset.
+However, limitations include dependency on the quality of reviews and potential biases in the dataset other than the integration of the review sentiment analysis with the frontend due to time constraints.

 ## **References**
 1. Bennett, P. N., & Lanning, S. (2007).
 The Netflix Prize.